 I met with the autonomic specialist consultant on the 26th July, and even though not all the tests have been done yet, and some results from January haven’t been written up yet, it is believed that the balance tests will explain some of my unresolved problems.
-Thus, my balance tests will hopefully lead to a treatment so I can have my quality of life improved.
+Thus, my balance tests will hopefully lead to a treatment that’ll increase my quality of life.

 The specialist I saw on the 26th July told me that the balance tests (and exercise stress test I’m waiting for a referral for) could finally reveal the reason for all my other symptoms.
 So it should explain why I’m dizzy all the time, how I can lose my balance, struggle to walk straight, and how even walking can trigger travel sickness.
 It should also explain why I find it impossible to work out due to the dizziness vamping up to the point I can lose the ability to move due to complete and total muscle weakness.

 It also means that I might finally be given medication that’ll help manage these symptoms at last, which will be a total game-changer for me if so.

 My preparation for my balance test said I had to go to my GP to get my ears checked.
 Which I did, but they said they didn’t do ear syringing anymore due to cost-cutting by the NHS.